Mustard seed futures up on spot demand

 Magazine Archives

-New Delhi, Feb 19 (PTI) Mustard seed prices rose by 0.05 per cent to Rs 3,914 per quintal in futures trade Tuesday after participants widened their holdings, tracking a firm trend at the spot market.
-Marketmen said, rise in demand from oil millers mainly pushed up the prices.
-At the National Commodity and Derivatives Exchange, mustard seed for April gained Rs 2, or 0.05 per cent, to Rs 3,914 per quintal having an open interest of 21,190 lots.
-Also, the delivery for May advanced by Rs 16, or 0.41 per cent, to Rs 3,948 per quintal in 2,110 lots.
-PTI ADI SHWSHW
+New Delhi, Nov 16 (PTI) Mustard seed prices rose by 0.14 per cent to Rs 4,183 per quintal in futures trade Friday after participants widened their holdings, tracking a firm trend at the spot market.
+Marketmen said, a firm trend on strong demand from oil millers mainly pushed up the prices.
+At the National Commodity and Derivatives Exchange, mustard seed for January next year gained Rs 9, or 0.21 per cent, to Rs 4,183 per quintal having an open interest of 6,440 lots.
+Also, the delivery for December advanced by Rs 6, or 0.14 per cent, to Rs 4,183 per quintal in 45,140 lots.
+PTI SUN SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today